 If you would like to guarantee a seat, we need volunteers to help with registration and ushering.
 Volunteers need to arrive at 11:45 and work until the start of the program at 1:30.
 To sign up, contact Karen Bystrom.

 Seattle Repertory Theatre is extending a special offer for the Seattle University Community for their production of the stage adaptation of Khaled Hosseini’s A Thousand Splendid Suns running through November 10.
-You can purchase tickets for 20 percent off when you buy through this link.

 Thanks to our campus partners, School of Law and School of Theology and Ministry, and Elliott Bay Books, we had a very successful event featuring former Secretary of State John Kerry and his new book, Every Day is Extra.
 KUOW recorded his conversation with Mark Markuly, Dean of the School of Theology and Ministry and it is available online.